thegetty/quire-starter-iiif/content/entry.md

 Scrolling to this point will show a {% ref fig='rotating' start='037' text='different point on the rotating image' onscroll='true' %} starting at '037'.

-Scrolling to this point will show a {% ref fig='rotating' start='013' transition="false" text='different point on the rotating image' onscroll='true' %} starting at '013' with no transition.
+Scrolling to this point will show a {% ref fig='rotating' start='013' transition="0" text='different point on the rotating image' onscroll='true' %} starting at '013' with no transition.

 Scrolling to this point will show a {% ref fig='rotating' start='001' text='different point on the rotating image' onscroll='true' %} starting at '001'.